PxYu/Hide-Seek/README.md

 Hide & Seek has **not** yet been published to chrome web store.
 Feel free to manually install the extension following such steps.

-1. Download or fork project to your local environment.
-Click the green button `Clone or Download` in top-right corner of this page.
+1. Download or fork this project to your local environment.
 2. Open Chrome and go to `chrome://extensions`.
 3. Click "load unpacked extension...".
 4. Select the downloaded project folder.

 and you're good to go!

+**Note**:

+This project only includes the front-end extension of this whole project, but by default it utilizes back-end programs running on a server, credit to HCDM Group at University of Virginia.